luciangutu/go_dns_data_transfer/README.md

 ## Overview

 DNS Data Transfer is a Go application that allows users to send and receive data using DNS queries.
-The client generates unique IDs and encodes data into an alphanumeric format, while the server listens for DNS requests and saves received data to files.
+The client generates unique IDs and encodes data into an numeric format, while the server listens for DNS requests and saves received data to files.

 ## Features